odkr/cgi-runas/MANUAL.rst

 3. Was setting the UID to that of the script file successful?
 4. Did trying to reset the UID to that of the superuser fail?

-Supplementary groups cannot be dropped if **cgi-runas** was compiled with NO_SETGROUPS.

 CGI
 ---